OliviaMcGough/TDA-on-graphs/Dowker/README.md

 # A note on efficiency

-The original funtions `dowker` and `computePers` only build simplicies an compute homology of at most dimension 3.
+The original funtions `dowker` and `computePers` only build simplicies and compute homology of at most dimension 3.
 Thus I extended the code for these functions to create `dowker2` and `computePers2` which build simplicies and compute homology up to dimension 6.
 However, this comes at the cost of efficiency.
 It takes a several minutes to run `dowker2`.
 One may choose to write analogous funcitons that build simplices of at most 4 or 5 dimensions to cut down on this time.